 Participants completing this CME module will be able to:

-- Describe the Wisconsin Newborn Screening (NBS) program – what conditions are included and how conditions are added to the panel.
+- Describe the Wisconsin Newborn Screening (NBS) program, including what conditions are included.

 - Provide education to families about the NBS process and the difference between a screen and a diagnostic test.